 You are really only limited by your imagination as your writer website has the scope for unlimited pages, images, videos, and personal stories.
 You can begin selling your own books and courses — how about a merchandising line?
 Link to your social media profiles?
 Or build an email list by publishing your own eZine?

-But most of all having an up-to-date and useful website will help you confidently answer that question … What do you do? with … I’m a freelance writer, I specialise in xxxxx writing — you can connect with me on www.yournamehere.com every time.
+But most of all having an up-to-date and useful website will help you confidently answer the question … What do you do? with … I’m a freelance writer, I specialise in xxxxx writing — you can connect with me on my website, http://www.yournamehere.com every time.